DragosGhinea/GentixBank-OOP_Project/README.md

 ### Exception Handling

 We handle exceptions via `try{}catch(...){}` blocks.
 A try block can have multiple catch blocks for different data types.
 The blocks are tried in order but no implicit conversion will be made, **exception for upcast**.
-A derived class needs to be put before it's base.
+A derived class needs to be put before its base.
 After the catch block is finished, the code continues right after the `try{}catch{}`.
 It will not go back in the try block.

 Example in this project: